FiloSottile/draft-irtf-cfrg-concrete-hybrid-kems/draft-irtf-cfrg-concrete-hybrid-kems.md

 - `Exp(p, x) -> q`: This function computes scalar multiplication between the input element (or point) `p` and the scalar `x`, according to the group law for the curve specified in {{SP800-186}}.
-- `RandomScalar(seed) -> k`: Implemented using rejection sampling from an XOF, as described below.
+- `RandomScalar(seed) -> k`: Implemented using rejection sampling from a PRG, as described below.
 - `ElementToSharedSecret(p) -> ss`: The shared secret is the X coordinate of the elliptic curve point `p`, encoded as an `Nss`-byte string using the Field-Element-to-Octet-String function in {{SEC1}}.

-The RandomScalar algorithm depends on an XOF, with the following API:
+The RandomScalar algorithm depends on an pseudo-random generator (PRG), with the following API:

-- `Init(seed) -> state`: Provide the `seed` as input to the XOF, producing a state of the XOF from which bytes can be read.
+- `Init(seed) -> state`: Initialize a new state of the pseudo-random generator based on the provided seed.
-- `Read(state, n) -> data`: Read `n` pseudo-random bytes from the XOF, updating `state` to reflect that this read has happened.
+- `Read(state, n) -> data`: Read `n` pseudo-random bytes from the PRG, updating `state` to reflect that this read has happened.

-A hybrid KEM using these curves MUST specify the XOF that should be used.
+A hybrid KEM using these curves MUST specify the PRG that should be used.
 All of the hybrid KEMs in this document use SHAKE256 {{FIPS202}}.

-Given an XOF, the RandomScalar algorithm is defined as follows:
+Given a PRG, the RandomScalar algorithm is defined as follows:

 ~~~ pseudocode
 def RandomScalar(seed):